homeflow/homeflow.github.io/_posts/property-results/2014-01-15-infinite-scrolling.md

  </script>
 {% endraw %}{% raw %}{{% endraw %}% endraw %{% raw %}}{% endraw %}
 {% endhighlight %}

+Note that the template is wrapped in ``raw`` tags, so the serverside parser will ignore it.
+The consequence of this is that **you cannot use complex liquid statements or includes for partials inside it**.
+This means that things like liquid filters should be used inside the ljson file, where variables are defined.
+Also note that this structure will be a direct copy of the structure within your properties for loop but with the addition of the for loop code and overall structural elements (in this case the unordered list).

 This in principle should be enough for you to get an output of some description.
 As always, you might need to tweak the containing elements and CSS as required to get it to format well.